 The clustered parameter is deprecated and no longer needed for setting up a cluster.
+If your configuration contains this parameter it will be ignored and a message with the ID HQ221038 will be logged.

 The cluster is formed by each node declaring cluster connections to other nodes in the core configuration file hornetq-configuration.xml.
 When a node forms a cluster connection to another node, internally it creates a core bridge (as described in Chapter 36, Core Bridges) connection between it and the other node, this is done transparently behind the scenes - you don't have to declare an explicit bridge for each node.
 These cluster connections allow messages to flow between the nodes of the cluster to balance load.